 Multiple Sclerosis (MS) is an autoimmune disease that can affect the person’s entire nervous system.
-It shuts down the brain’s ability to send message to other part of the body, making daily life much more difficult than ever before.
+It shuts down the brain’s ability to send messages to other parts of the body, making daily life much more difficult than ever before.

-Whether it’s a care chair or a riser recliner, having lateral supports can make a huge difference when finding a seat for someone with MS. Individuals who live with MS may find that over time they develop weakness down one side of their body.
+Whether it’s a care chair or a riser recliner, having lateral supports can make a huge difference when finding chairs for people with Multiple Sclerosis.
+Individuals who live with MS may find that over time they develop weakness down one side of their body.

 If you’re wanting lateral supports as an option in your chair, then it is possible for us to make them removable as to suit your needs.
 Our seating assessors often find that the Legacy chair is a great option for those with MS as it can be made with varying levels of lateral support.

 Extra Backrest Angles & Tilt-in-Space

 Care chairs and riser recliners that are equipped with tilt-in-space can be particularly helpful for those with MS. Tilt-in-space allows muscle groups to relax, and it reduces any stress that may be put on the spine itself.

 Having an extra backrest angle can also help massively with this.
-It gives the individual another level of comfort, and allows them to still be able to sit upright to socialise.
+It gives the individual another level of comfort and allows them to still be able to sit upright to socialise.
 Again, the adjustable backrest will also take some of the strain of the person’s spine, and it will help with those people who have reduced trunk strength.

 If this is ignored, then the chair may cause more harm than good.
 Having adjustable seating is always advised, as this allows you to change the chair over time to keep up with the person’s varying needs.

 Our seating assessors have found in the past that having a sculpted seat can really help individuals with MS to remain comfortable and positioned healthily.
 Because of the weakness and problems with balance that MS can sometimes cause, a slight saddle or pommel-shaped seat usually helps the person maintain a healthy pelvic positioning.

 Another thing to consider with your seat is pressure relief.
 The risk of pressure ulcers and injuries is much higher for people who spend a lot of time sat down, so finding a chair with built-in pressure relief is vital.

 For individuals with more severe MS who sometimes suffer bouts of incontinence, we would suggest having some sort of waterproof cushion cover and materials on the chair.

-These are just a few things to look for, but MS is such a vast and varying condition, we would highly recommend having a seating assessment done prior to making any purchases whatsoever.
+These are just a few things to look for in chairs for people with Multiple Sclerosis, but it is such a vast and varying condition, we would highly recommend having a seating assessment done prior to making any purchases whatsoever.
 Not two people with MS will have the exact same body shape, ability level, and postural presentations, so seating should be specified on a case-by-case basis.